Nhuengzii/botio-livechat-backend/README.md

 ### AWS
 - Have AWS account
-- Crete S3 bucket for store Terraform's state files.
+- Create S3 bucket for storing Terraform's state files.
+This must be created manually.
 - Have `AWS CLI` installed.